SiddDevCS/FlaskIPL/README.md

-# FlaskIPL
+# Flask IP Logger

+This is is a project I made for educational purposes only, please do not misuse my project.

-Simple IP Logger, for educational purposes only!
+Simple IP Logger, for ⚠️ educational purposes ⚠️ only!